hilalturkaslan/Data_mana/README.md

-data management information for is a sample do it ai case study
+data management information for is a sample do than ai case study